briennekordis/tikTacToe/README.md

 tikTacToe

 ## Description
-This project uses React to create a interactive gameboard to play the childhood classic, Tik-Tac-Toe
+This project uses React (JSX) to create an interactive gameboard to play Tik-Tac-Toe by updating state between parent and child components.

 ##Roadmap for Improvement
-Currently, only the "x" and "o" player indicator mark change color on the board, but onefunctionality imporvement could be to change the background color of the square when a player clicks it.
+Currently, only the "x" and "o" player indicator mark change color on the board, but one functionality imporvement could be to change the background color of the square when a player clicks it.
 Additional functionality could include the players being able to pick their square background color or the color of their marker.
-An additional imporvment could be that after the game has ended and a winner been announced, there could be a button that is enabled to restart/play another game.
+An additional improvement could be that after the game has ended and a winner has been announced, there could be a button that is enabled to restart/play another game.
 Currently, the functionality is only designed for when there is a winner of the game, so additional code could be added to handle a tied game.

 ## Licensing Information

+This code was produced for the MITxPro's Full Stack Developer Course.

 MIT License

 Copyright (c) 2020 John Williams